mvevans89/SMALLERdash/lab-notebook.md

 # SMALLERdash lab notebook
 ## MV Evans

+## 2022-11-11

+I did all the things!
+Set up a landing page and added information to each page in the form of markdown documents.

+Now want to explore some validation of the model to add. and to show to Pivot when I am there. done! honestly, I think this is all workign pretty well.

+Pushed to github, but think this is a pretty good prototype for now.

 ## 2022-11-10

 Some things I want to do to make the dashboard nicer: